If you’ve recently received a phone call or a letter from a company called Portfolio Recovery Associates, you’re going

 How to Remove Portfolio Recovery from a Credit Report

-Let’s look at the strategies you’ll need to employ to bring about one of those outcomes.
+Let’s look at the strategies you’ll need to employ to bring get them off your credit report.

 1. Prepare Yourself for the Task at Hand

 Not only do they know the law — and exactly what they can get away with — but their years of experience have shown them how far they can push a consumer to get them to pay.

 You’ll need to be fully prepared for that onslaught from the first robocall blowing up your cell phone or correspondence you receive.